Visakhapatnam–Kirandul Passenger

-The Visakhapatnam–Kirandul Passenger is a Passenger train belonging to Indian Railways that runs between Visakhapatnam and Kirandul as a daily service.
+The Visakhapatnam–Kirandul Express is a Express train belonging to Indian Railways that runs between Visakhapatnam and Kirandul as a daily service.
 It is maintained by the East Coast Railway zone.

 Coaches

 This train consists of one Sleeper Class, one AC 2 Tier Class, one chair car, six General Unreserved and two guard cum luggage vans.
 Total composition is 11 coaches.

 Service

-The Visakhapatnam–Kirandul Passenger covers the distance of 469 km in 13 hours 55 minutes on its journey towards Kirandul and in 14 hours 30 minutes on its journey towards Visakhapatnam.
-58501/58502 Visakhapatnam–Kirandul Passenger averaging 33 km/h on journey towards Kirandul and averaging 32 km/h on journey towards Visakhapatnam.
+The Visakhapatnam–Kirandul Express covers the distance of 469 km in 13 hours 55 minutes on its journey towards Kirandul and in 14 hours 30 minutes on its journey towards Visakhapatnam.
+18551/18552 Visakhapatnam–Kirandul Express averaging 33 km/h on journey towards Kirandul and averaging 32 km/h on journey towards Visakhapatnam.

 Traction

 It is hauled by WAG-7 electric loco from Visakhapatnam to Kirandul.